StackStorm/st2docs/docs/source/install/common/configure_components.rst

-If you are not running RabbitMQ or MongoDBL on the same system, or have changed the defaults, please adjust these settings:
+If you are not running RabbitMQ or MongoDB on the same system, or have changed the defaults, please adjust these settings:

 * RabbitMQ connection at ``/etc/st2/st2.conf``